-RECIPIENT: a non-Federal entity, CVSSD, that receives a Federal award directly from a Federal awarding agency, Office for Victims of Crime, to carry out an activity under a Federal program, VOCA.
+RECIPIENT: a non-Federal entity that receives a Federal award directly from a Federal awarding agency, Office for Victims of Crime, to carry out an activity under a Federal program, VOCA.
+For purposes of this RFA, CVSSD is the recipient of the VOCA federal award.

-RELEASES OF INFORMATION must be written, informed, and reasonably time-limited:
+Releases of Information must be written, informed, and reasonably time-limited:

 WRITTEN: A release must be in writing.
-If a release is given orally in the rare emergency situation, the victim's identity must be verified and the victim must sign the written release as soon as possible.
+If a release is given orally in the rare emergency situation, the victim's identity must be verified, and the victim must sign the written release as soon as possible.
 A separate form should be used for each agency or individual to whom a victim is authorizing a release of information.
 In other words, a "blanket" release that authorizes the release of information to several different agencies or individuals at once is inappropriate.
 Release forms should contain: